- To ensure the quality and safety of your drinking water, consider using Tap Score’s water testing kits.

 For UF to work efficiently, you need to pretreat the water for any iron and hardness-causing molecules.

 To be honest, they’re more practical in industrial application than residential.

 What Are Tannins?

-These astringent molecules play a big role in protecting vegetation and regulating plant growth.
+These astringent molecules, such as witch hazel, play a big role in protecting vegetation and regulating plant growth.
 Have you ever noticed a mouth-coating, puckery, or dry sensation in your mouth after eating an unripe fruit?
-Tannin molecules cause that.

-How Do Tannins Enter Well Water?
+How Do Tannins Enter Water?

+Tannins are generally more common in marshy, low-lying areas along the coast or near a body of water.
 When leaves, tree bark, and other types of vegetation decay, highly soluble tannin molecules are released into the soil and slowly find their way into the aquifer.

 Effects of Tannins on Drinking Water

 Did you know that the Blackwater River of Florida is black because of the presence of tannins?
 Well, now you do.